wichert/pyramid_sqlalchemy/docs/usage.rst

-When you need to build a query you can use the :py:obj:`pyramid_sqlalchemy.meta.Session` session factory.
+When you need to build a query you can use the :py:obj:`pyramid_sqlalchemy.Session` session factory.

 .. code-block:: python

-   from pyramid_sqlalchemy.meta import Session
+   from pyramid_sqlalchemy import Session

    account = Session.query(Account).first()

-When writing methods in a model it is recommended to use :py:func:`sqlalchemy.orm.session.object_session` instead:
+When writing methods for a model in a you can also use :py:func:`sqlalchemy.orm.session.object_session` to get the current session for the object.

 .. code-block:: python